Scott Servais: 2022–2024

 In 2023, the Mariners were leading the AL West on September 2 with a record of 77–58.
-They won just 11 of their last 27 games before being eliminated in the penultimate game of the season and finishing third place behind Houston and Texas, although they did finish with a winning season for their third straight year, the first such period for the team since the 2000-2003 teams.
+They won just 11 of their last 27 games before being eliminated in the penultimate game of the season and finishing third place behind Houston and Texas, although they did finish with a winning season for their third straight year, the first such period for the team since the 2000–2003 teams.

 The 2024 season showed promise, with the team leading the division by ten games on June 18.
 They proceeded to collapse in July and August, going from 13 games above .500 to at .500 while losing the division lead.
-The Mariners fired Servais on August 22, 2024, making him the first ever manager to have a ten-game lead of a division/league and not finish the season.
+The Mariners fired Servais on August 22, making him the first MLB manager to have a ten-game lead of a division/league and not finish the season.